zerocore-ai/did-wk/did-wk-todo.md

+- [ ] Should mention the HTTPS scheme requirement but HTTP okay for non-production use cases like dev or test env
 - [ ] Discuss use cases
 - [ ] Expand on target audience.
 Pretty vague rn
 - [ ] Mention existing implementations